aditeyabaral/aditeyabaral/README.md

 <img align = "center" src="https://raw.githubusercontent.com/lhl/pusheen-stickers/master/gif/pusheen/144884865685780.gif">

-<p align="justify"> I am an aspiring NLP researcher and a Masters in Computer Science student at New York University, Courant.
+<p align="justify"> I am an aspiring NLP researcher and a Masters in Computer Science student at <code>New York University's Courant Institute of Mathematical Sciences</code>.

 I am inspired by our ability to learn and comprehend languages in various environments and would like to enable machines to develop human-like visual and language understanding.
 My dream is to build more inclusive language technologies for low-resource and under-represented languages, including code-mixed languages.

-My research interests lie in the field of language-vision understanding and representation learning, with a focus on creating task-agnostic architectures to advance natural language understanding and related applications.</p>
+My research interests lie in the field of <code>language-vision understanding</code> and <code>representation learning</code>, with a focus on creating task-agnostic architectures to advance natural language understanding and related applications.</p>

 ## 👨‍💻 Languages